 Tracy Packiam Alloway, Ph.D., is a psychologist based at the University of North Florida.
 Formerly, she was director of the Center for Memory and Learning in the Lifespan, U.K.

-Pam Allyn is the Executive Director of LitLife, a national organization specializing in innovative literacy education for schools and families.
+Pam Allyn is the Executive Director and founder of LitWorld, a non-profit literacy organization, and LitLife, a national organization dedicated to school improvement.

 Isadora Alman, M.F.T., is a board-certified sex, marriage, and family therapist, lecturer, author, and syndicated advice columnist of "Ask Isadora."